 Designer Anders Wilhelmson, in collaboration with Camilla Wirseen and Peter Thuvander, has developed the Peepoo bag - a single-use, disposable toilet bag intended to improve sanitary conditions in developing nations.
-Update: this project is included in Dezeen Book of Ideas, which is on sale now for £12.

 The Peepoo bag is made from degradable bioplastic lined with urea.

 The used bags are clean and safe to handle, and remain odour-free for at least 24 hours, meaning they can be stored in the immediate area.

 After two-four weeks the treated faeces can be used as a high-value fertiliser.

 The bags are due for production later his year.
 Here's some more information from Peepoople:

 The Peepoo bag is in the form of a slim elongated bag size 14 x 38 cm.
 Within the bag there is a thinner gauze that measures 26 x 24 cm.
 The inside of the Peepoo bags is coated with a thin film of urea.
 Without sacrificing ergonomic function the bag’s design is adapted in every way so that it might be manufactured at as low a price as possible and sold to the groups with weakest purchasing power in the world.

 The Peepoo bag is designed to be used once, sitting, squatting or standing.
 If one uses it with only the hand, the thin gauze prevents all contact with the excrement.
 It can also be used by being placed in a cut plastic bottle or small bucket and acting approximately as a chamber pot.

 The Peepoo bag is a toilet which is not fixed to a particular place.
 It is simple to carry since it is small and weighs less than 10 grams.
 The only thing one needs to do is find a secluded spot where one can use it as a toilet.

 Peepoo bags are odour free for at least 24 hours after use and can thus be stored in the immediate environment.